-I’m currently homeschooling my 2 children, using the Charlotte Mason (CM) approach (roughly).
-We use a secular approach to it (vs the Christian approach which is most often attributed to CM) and tweak it wherever necessary for our purposes.
+I’m currently homeschooling my 2 children, and am influenced by the Charlotte Mason (CM) approach.
+We use a secular approach to it (vs the Christian approach which is most often attributed to CM).

 I thought I’d share some information and booklists here, for those that might be attempting to use this approach secularly as well.